-As you travel through the West MacDonnell Ranges, west along Namatjira Drive, there is a great lookout and free campsite.
-(Please if you do stay overnight, take your rubbish away with you.)
+As you travel through the West MacDonnell Ranges, west along Namatjira Drive, pass the Point Howard Lookout, there is a great lookout and rest stop.
+(Please if you do stay stop for a leg stretch, take your rubbish away with you.)

 This is a great stop on-route passing Ellery Creek Big Hole and before the Ochre Pits turnoff.
 The Lookout has spectacular views over Burt Plain.
 The region is characterised by plains and low rocky ranges.
 The vegetation being predominantly mulga and other acacia woodlands, short grasses and forbs, and spinifex grasslands.
-The native wild orange has been seen growing up there on the Lookout.
+During certain times of the year, there has been seen growing a number of wildflower species growing up on the Lookout.

 Continuing on your way from the Neil Hargrave Lookout takes you to other amazing locations including Ochre Pits, Ormiston Gorge and Glen Helen Gorge.

 This lookout commemorates the valuable contributions made to the Northern Territory by Nathaniel Charles (Neil) Hargrave.
 OBE, BA, LLB.